Want to reach more customers and increase your brand’s awareness worldwide as a Shopify store owner?

 How to Integrate Google Shopping into Your Shopify Store?

 In 5 steps, you can integrate your Shopify store into the Google Shopping Feed setup.

 - Create Google Account

-On Shopify go to Sales Channel> Google in Shopify admin page.
+On Shopify, go to Sales Channel> Google on the Shopify admin page.
 You need to create a new Google account for your business if you don’t have any.
 After setting it up, give permission to access your Google account information to Shopify.

 - Create a Google Merchant account

 Create a Google Merchant Account for your business.